-As for the choice of a twin rudder system with a fibre steering, it gives you good control under sail.
+As for the choice of a twin rudder system with a fiber steering, it gives you good control under sail.
 The different rigging plans and wide range of options mean that each sailing yacht can be customized.

 The large cockpit table is designed for up to eight people and also cleverly houses the life raft.
-Manoeuvres have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway.
+Maneuvers have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway.

 The aft of the Beneteau Oceanis 46.1 hits the same note of comfort.
 A single step separates the cockpit from the swim platform, affording easy access to the sea.

 Beneteau Oceanis 46.1 – The interiors

 The owner cabin features a separate shower and head and is worthy of a much bigger yacht (160 x 205 cm double bed accessible from either side).

 In the three cabin version, the guest rooms aft of the companionway are the same size and strikingly bright thanks to a large hull porthole and two deck hatches.